-4.4.1 On becoming aware of any matter which appears to be a material breach by another member of any professional guidance or other guidance, a member must take appropriate action at the earliest opportunity.
+- 4.4.1 A member who becomes aware of any matter which appears to be a material breach by another member of any professional standards or other guidance, must, subject to the caveats in paragraph 4.4.2 (confidentiality) and 4.4.3 (materiality), refer the matter under the disciplinary scheme at the earliest opportunity.
+However, before doing so the member may, but is not required to, discuss the apparent breach with the other member in the manner described, and for the reasons given, in paragraph 4.4.4. - 4.4.2 Before taking any action, the member will need to consider whether the matter is protected by confidentiality (see paragraph 2.5). - In some circumstances, the member may be able to talk to the other member without breaching confidentiality, but will be prevented from taking the matter any further. - A matter which is protected by confidentiality at the point in time it becomes known to a member may cease to be confidential because confidentiality is waived by the person to whom that confidentiality is owed, either immediately or at a later date, or because it becomes a matter of public knowledge.
+The member must take reasonable steps to secure such a waiver, but if one cannot be obtained, the member should keep sufficient information on the matter to enable appropriate action to be taken if the confidential status subsequently changes. - 4.4.3 In deciding whether an apparent breach of standards is material, the member may need to exercise judgment.
+The fact that an apparent breach did not lead to a materially adverse outcome is not sufficient to establish that the breach was immaterial.
+If the member is unsure whether or not a matter is material, the member must refer it under the disciplinary scheme.

-- 4.4.2 Before taking any action, however, and before discussing the matter with the other member or with the Society, the member will need to consider whether the matter is protected by confidentiality (see paragraph 2.5). - In some circumstances, the member may be able to talk to the other member without breaching confidentiality, but will be prevented from taking the matter any further. - A matter which is protected by confidentiality at the time it becomes known to a member may cease to be confidential for many reasons, for example because it becomes a matter of public knowledge or because confidentiality is waived by the person to whom that confidentiality is owed.
-The member must take reasonable steps to secure such a waiver, but if one cannot be obtained, the member should keep sufficient information on the matter to enable appropriate action to be taken if the confidential status subsequently changes. - 4.4.3 In deciding whether a breach of guidance is material, the member may need to exercise judgment.
-The fact that a breach did not lead to a materially adverse outcome is not sufficient to establish that the breach was immaterial.
-If the member is unsure whether or not a matter is material, the member must seek guidance from the Society. - 4.4.4 If the member decides that the nature of the breach is such that action is called for, the member must, in the first instance, consider discussing the apparent breach with the other member.
-Possible objectives of having such a discussion include: - seeking more information about the matter, so as to form a view whether there has actually been a material breach; and/or - to explore whether the matter is one where the other member can either rectify or mitigate the breach by appropriate action. - 4.4.5 If the member does not consider a discussion to be appropriate, or if the matter is not resolved as a result of such discussions, then (subject to paragraph 4.4.2) the member must refer the matter to the Society.
+- 4.4.4 Appropriate reasons for discussing an apparent breach with the other member may include the following:: - To seek more information about the matter, so as to form a view whether the matter in question does amount to an apparent breach.
+It is not for the member making the referral to decide whether the other member has actually breached professional standards.
+That is for determination under the disciplinary scheme. - To explore whether the matter is one where the other member can either rectify the apparent breach or mitigate any potential harm by appropriate action.
+Such rectification or mitigation is generally desirable, but it cannot relieve a member from the duty to refer the matter under the disciplinary scheme. - 4.4.5 If the member does not consider a discussion to be appropriate, or if the matter is not resolved as a result of such discussions, then (subject to paragraphs 4.4.2 and 4.4.3) the member must refer the matter under the disciplinary scheme and include a report of the nature of any discussions held.